Skip to main content

 Can I pay a fine and re-enter immediately?

-No. Even if you pay a fine, you'll likely receive an entry ban.
+No. Even if you pay a fine, you will likely receive an entry ban.
 The length depends on how long you overstayed.
 You must wait until the ban expires before returning.

 Will I be arrested at the airport?

 Usually not for minor overstays.
-You'll likely be questioned, fined, and allowed to depart.
-For extended overstays or if there's suspicion of illegal activity, detention is possible.
+You will likely be questioned, fined, and allowed to depart.
+For extended overstays or if there is suspicion of illegal activity, detention is possible.

 Does an entry ban apply to all Schengen countries?

 Yes.
 A Schengen entry ban applies to all 30 Schengen countries.
-If you're banned from France, you're banned from Germany, Italy, Spain, etc. as well.
+If you are banned from France, you are banned from Germany, Italy, Spain, and all others as well.

 Can I appeal an entry ban?

-Yes, but it's difficult.
-You'll need to appeal to the specific country that issued it, usually requiring legal representation.
+Yes, but it is difficult.
+You will need to appeal to the specific country that issued it, usually requiring legal representation.
 Appeals can take months or years.

 What if I overstayed due to a medical emergency?

-If you have documentation proving you couldn't travel (hospital records, doctor's letter), this may reduce or eliminate penalties.
+If you have documents proving you could not travel (hospital records, doctor's letter), this may reduce or eliminate penalties.
 However, you should have applied for a visa extension while hospitalized if possible.

 Will my overstay show when I apply for visas to other countries?

 Yes.
-Most visa application forms (US, UK, Australia, etc.) ask about previous immigration violations including overstays.
+Most visa application forms (US, UK, Australia, and others) ask about previous immigration violations including overstays.
 You must disclose it honestly — lying is grounds for permanent visa denial.

 Last updated: